The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

 Better Lead Scoring

-Traditional scoring might focus on things like job titles or company size, but intent signals show you who’s actually interested right now.
-It’s not just about who fits your ideal customer profile—it’s about who’s actively looking for a solution like yours.
+Traditional scoring might focus on things like job titles or company size, but intent signals show you who’s actually interested right now, based on customer behavior, website visits, and even historical data.

 For instance, if someone is visiting pricing pages, downloading case studies, or searching for keywords related to your product, those actions suggest they’re further along in their buying journey.
 By factoring in these behaviors, you can prioritize leads that are more likely to convert.

-This smarter scoring helps your sales team focus their efforts on the hottest opportunities instead of wasting time on lukewarm leads.
+This smarter lead scoring helps your sales team focus their efforts on the hottest opportunities and makes sure marketing campaigns align with the most engaged prospects.

 Higher ROI

-Imagine sending personalized ads to a segment actively researching solutions in your space or having your sales team engage with leads showing strong intent signals.
+Imagine sending personalized ads to a segment actively researching solutions or having your sales rep engage with leads flagged by your intent data tools.
+Whether you're using second-party intent data, first-party insights, or input from your data provider, the result is more efficient outreach.

 1. Define Your Goals